bocchino/fprime/Svc/DpManager/test/ut/README.md

 #### 2.2.1.
 BufferInvalid

-Invokes `productRequestIn` in a state where the test harness returns an invalid buffer.
+This rule invokes `productRequestIn` in a state where the test harness returns an invalid buffer.

 **Precondition:**